 Not my idea of a good way to spend our summer!

-Simple tips for making summer count:
+6 Simple tips for making your child’s summer count

-1. Have a routine to your days.
+1. Have a routine for your days.

 Kids function much better when they have a daily routine to guide their days.
 They won’t mind the fact that jobs or reading are part of the routine, if they know it ahead of time.